 The following is for information purposes only.
 We recommend seeking professional advice before attempting any rehab exercises.
 It may be beneficial to tape the knee before beginning exercises to assist with patella tracking.

 It is usually the vastus medialis obliques on the inside of the thigh near the knee and the gluteus medius muscle on the outside of the hip that require strengthening.
 The aim is to encourage the patella to track in the proper position spreading the forces throughout the joint.

-Begin as soon as the exercises can be performed without pain.
+Begin the exercises as soon as they can be performed without pain.
 It may be necessary to use taping while performing exercises so they can be done pain free.
 The vastus lateralis on the outside of the thigh often requires stretching.

 Static quadriceps contraction

 This is a good early stage exercise to use whilst standing exercises are painful.
 A foam roller or rolled up towel is placed under the knee so that it is slightly bent.

 Place your hand on the vastus medialis muscle to feel it working.
 It is essential that the athlete learns to isolate this muscle and feel it being used during strengthening exercises.
 A muscle stimulator or tens machine can help in the early stages.
 Contract the muscle, hold for 3 to 5 seconds, relax and repeat 10 times.
 The foot should lift up off the floor as the knee is pushed down into the towel.
 This exercises should be performed 3 to 5 times a day if pain allows.

 The athlete is in a side-lying position with the knees bent to and feet in line with the spine.
 The top knee is lifted away from the bottom knee.
 Make sure the lower back and pelvis are kept still and don't rock backwards.
 The Gluteus Medius muscle at the back, top of the hip should be felt to be working.
 Start with 2 sets of 10 repetitions and gradually increase to 3 sets of 15-20.